Quantum Universally Composable Oblivious Linear Evaluation: QOLE protocol

-The derandomization protocol, henceforth denoted as $\mathcal{\pi}^n_{\textbf{WOLE}}$, is based on the protocol from \cite{DHNO19} which UC-realizes the $\mathcal{F}_{\textbf{OLE}}$ functionality in the $\mathcal{F}_{\textbf{ROLE}}-$hybrid model.
-The difference, however, is that $\mathcal{\pi}^n_{\textbf{WOLE}}$ uses the $(n, \lambda, \epsilon)-$RWOLE scheme instead of the $\mathcal{F}^n_{\textbf{ROLE}}$ functionality that the protocol in \cite{DHNO19} employs.
-Our derandomization protocol is summarized in Figure~\ref{fig:nOLE}.
-We denote by $*$, the product of two matrices of the same dimensions, such that the result is also a matrix of the same dimensions whose elements are the product of the respective elements of the operand matrices.
+Our derandomization protocol, denoted as $\mathcal{\pi}^n_{\textbf{WOLE}}$ and summarized in Figure~\ref{fig:nOLE}, transforms the random RWOLE instances into deterministic ones, which we informally call weak OLE (WOLE).
+The output of $\pi^n_{\textbf{WOLE}}$ is still a weak version of OLE because Bob is allowed to have knowledge on Alice's inputs.
+The difference between RWOLE and WOLE is that the parties now choose their inputs.
+Our derandomization protocol is an adaptation of the protocol in \cite{DHNO19}.
+We denote by $*$ the product of two matrices of the same dimensions, such that the result is also a matrix of the same dimensions whose elements are the product of the respective elements of the operand matrices.